nviennot/mongoid_lazy_migration/README.md

 ### Migration States

 A document migration goes through the following states:

 1. pending: the migration needs to be performed.
 2. processing: the document is being migrated, blocking other clients.
 3. done: the migration is complete.

 ### Locked Migration Example

-Suppose we have a model `GroupOfPeople` with an array `people_names`, which is an array of strings.
-Our migration consists of introducing a new model `Person`, and removing the array `people_names` from `GroupOfPeople`.
+Suppose we have a model GroupOfPeople with an array people_names, which is an array of strings.
+Our migration consists of introducing a new model Person, and removing the array people_names from GroupOfPeople.
 Here it goes:

 ```ruby
 class Person